Mun In-ju

-Mun In-ju (文仁柱; 문인주; born 22 August 1999) is a professional footballer who plays as a midfielder for J3 League club FC Gifu.
+Mun In-ju (文仁柱, Inju Mun) is a professional footballer who plays as a midfielder for J3 League club FC Gifu.
 Born in Japan, he plays for the North Korea national team.

-Career
+Club career

 Mun started his career with Japanese third-tier side Gainare Tottori.
 On 19 June 2022, he debuted for Gainare Tottori during a 2–0 win over Tegevajaro Miyazaki.
 On 23 October 2022, Mun scored his first goal for Gainare Tottori during a 3–2 win over Giravanz Kitakyushu.

 On 22 December 2023, Mun officially transferred to FC Gifu for the 2024 season in an announcement made by the club.

+International career

+In January 2024, he was called up to the North Korea national team for the first time for a training camp.
+He was also selected for the squad for the two matches against Japan—an away fixture on 21 March and a home fixture on 26 March—as part of the second round of the 2026 FIFA World Cup qualification.
+He made his debut for the North Korean national team when he came on as a substitute in the second half of the away match against Japan, held at the National Stadium on 21 March.
+However, the home match scheduled for 26 January at the Kim Il-sung Stadium was cancelled at the request of the North Korean side.
+The match was subsequently declared a forfeit, with the North Korean national team recorded as having lost 0–3.

 Career statistics

 Club

 Updated to the end of 2023 season.